roboception/rc_visard_ros/rc_visard_driver/README.md

 Services
 --------

+The following service is offered to trigger stereo matching in `SingleFrame` mode.
+It returns and error if the depth acquisition mode if `Continuous`.

+* `depth_acquisition_trigger`

 The following services are offered to start, stop, and restart the rc_visard's dynamic module (which needs to be started for working dynamic-state estimates).